-Know What Groups are Good For
+Know What Teams are Good For

 - Some projects or challenges are best tackled by an individual, some are best spread across a team. - For instance, individual performers may excel at focused research, long-term writing assignments, drafting plans for execution of complex decisions, and critical analysis of emerging hypotheses.
-Larger groups may excel at brainstorming, identifying new opportunities, executing complex work that must be completed simultaneously, and making decisions where input from multiple perspectives is mission critical. - A team that is united by a shared sense of purpose can cooperate to work efficiently through major challenges towards a common goal; one that is disorganized or lacks a shared mission can be potentially less productive than a single person. - An individual working autonomously will frequently lean towards presenting "safer" options and ideas to their bosses/ advisers/professors.
-Given the opportunity, groups tend to accept more risk and, as a result, often generate a larger pool of potentially more ambitious ideas than a single person.
+Larger groups may excel at brainstorming, identifying new opportunities, executing complex work that must be completed simultaneously, and making decisions where input from multiple perspectives is mission critical. - A team that is united by a shared sense of purpose can cooperate to work efficiently through major challenges towards a common goal; one that is disorganized or lacks a shared mission can be potentially less productive than a single person. - An individual working autonomously might lean towards presenting "safer" options and ideas to their bosses/ advisers/professors.
+Given the opportunity, groups can accept more risk and, as a result, sometimes generate a larger pool of potentially more ambitious ideas than a single person. - Of course, the opposite can also be true, where a team of people might get bogged down in the echo chamber of 'groupthink' while an individual might come up with an unorthodox solution.
+As always, maintaining a balance is key, between encouraging creative ideas and keeping the team grounded in reality.